Personalisation that uses AI at scale only works when it’s built on trusted data, sound governance, and experiences that feel human.

 Measuring What Matters, Not Just What Moves

-Outcome metrics should mirror your duty to customers - clarity, timeliness, and the avoidance of foreseeable harm - not only click-through rates.
+Outcome metrics should mirror your duty to customers - clarity, timeliness, and the avoidance of foreseeable harm - as well as click-through rates.

 Experimentation remains critical, but tests should be governed and reproducible, with audit trails for sensitive cohorts.